Near North Side

 A pedestrian-friendly area, there is an assortment of housing ranging from one bedroom condo to a historic mansion.

-Chicagoland is made up of the metropolitan Chicago area in northeast Illinois.
-It encompasses the Windy City and its surrounding suburbs.
-Chicagoland has an estimated population of 9.4 million.
+The Chicago metropolitan area encompasses the Windy City and its surrounding suburbs in northeast Illinois.
+The Chicago Metro area has an estimated population of 9.4 million.
 It is the second largest metropolitan area in the US.

 Chicago real estate is quite diverse, consisting of single-family homes, townhomes, and condos.
 Buyers will find plenty of residential units to choose from.